jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.

-Everyone had gone mad to say otherwise, and why should anyone be anxious around madmen who've already committed to murdering you?
+Everyone who said otherwise had gone made, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
 Without any interaction possible, there can be no anxiety.
 Charles' last words were him basically talking to himself, or to one of his dogs.

-He was again, a king all alone.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 Nor can go into Julius Caesar's or Cleopatra's minds and fully understand their motives.